team-vision2020/final-update-md/main.md

 We evaluated our model during training using overall accuracy on the validation set for each individual $32 \times 32 \times 3$  image.

-For final model evaluation, we evaluated the overall accu

-our test set both based on individual classificationbut also following the voting scheme.
+For final model evaluation, we evaluated the overall accuracy, precision, recall, and F1-score for each filter category.
+We also evaluated our model based on individual $32 \times 32 \times 3$ labeling from ouour test set both based on individual classificationbut also following the voting scheme.

 <!--
 While we experimented with greyscale color histogram at first for its simplicity, the important role of color in filter identification pushed us towards our current feature extraction method.
 And because filters often modify color curves within the RGB space, we decided to extract three separate color intensity histogram in the RGB channel and concatenate them together as our image feature.
 We use 255 bins per color channel, which were represented as floats in the range [0, 1].
 No meaningful performance gain was observed when increasing the number of bins past 255.
 Our neural network hyperparameters were tuned through manual search by starting with a simple model and increasing model complexity until no apparent improvements was noticed.